gcodezz/Discover-Nigeria/README.md

 # App Details
- Discover-Nigeria via the language, food and music.
+ Discover Nigeria via the language, food and music.

 The app will consist of: